rinto-agilityio/react-training/demo-apollographql/GraphQL.md

         - Syntax on client query is `@client` at the field want to combine
       - Vibrant ecosystem

-- Apply Apollo Client to React app
+- Apollo Client for React:
     - Queries:
       - Fetching data
       - Polling and refetching: To get fresh data from server (sometime data from cache is out of sync)